markbastian/clojure-intro/slides.md

 3. Vectors, sets, and maps yield vectors, sets, and maps whose contents are evaluated
 4. Lists are *calls* to a function, special form, or macro

+This is the other 1/2 of the language

 ----

 #Functions